P. Chidambaram: Rajya Sabha

+Positions held

 Family and personal life

-Chidambaram's mother, Lakshmi Acchi, was the daughter of Sir Annamalai Chettiar, a banker and merchant, and was granted the title of Raja by British.
+Chidambaram's mother, Lakshmi Acchi, was the daughter of Sir Annamalai Chettiar, a banker and merchant, and was granted the title of Raja by the British.
 Annamalai Chettiar was the founder of Annamalai University and United India Insurance Company Limited.
-His brother, Ramaswami Chettiar, was the founder of the Indian Bank and the co-founder of another major bank, the Indian Overseas Bank.
+His brother, Ramaswami Chettiar, was the founder of the Indian Bank and the co-founder of the Indian Overseas Bank.

 He is married to Nalini Chidambaram, daughter of Justice (Retd.)
-Palapatti Sadaya Goundar Kailasam, of the Supreme Court, and Mrs. Soundra Kailasam, a renowned Tamil poet and author.
+Palapatti Sadaya Goundar Kailasam and Mrs. Soundra Kailasam, a renowned Tamil poet and author.
 Nalini Chidambaram is a senior advocate practising in the Madras High Court and the Supreme Court of India.
 He has a son, Karti P. Chidambaram, who graduated with a BBA degree from the University of Texas, Austin, and a Masters in Law from the University of Cambridge.
 Karti, a member of the Congress Party's AICC, is active in Tamil Nadu state politics.
 Karti is married to Dr. Srinidhi Rangarajan, a well-known Bharathanatyam dancer and medical doctor, working with the Apollo Group of Hospitals in Chennai.
 Karti and Srinidhi have a daughter, Aditi Nalini Chidambaram.

 Health Issues

-He suffers from a medical condition referred to as crohn's disease.
+He suffers from Crohn's disease.